 If a check is returned during this settlement period, the invoice won’t be paid.
 Ask your customer to send another check or pay the invoice with a different payment method.
 If a check is returned after the settlement period, any related payments are marked as disputed.
 No process exists for contesting returned checks, so you must work with your customer to recover the lost revenue.
 Unused funds are deducted from the source.

 Overpayments and underpayments

-An underpayment occurs when the amount received is less than the amount due.
-If the check is associated with multiple invoices, Stripe attempts to pay the invoices—oldest first—until an invoice can’t be paid in full.
-Stripe then notifies you, at which point you can do one of the following:
+An underpayment occurs when you receive an amount less than the amount due.
+If the check is associated with multiple invoices, Stripe attempts to pay the invoices (the oldest first) until an invoice can’t be paid in full.
+At this point, Stripe notifies you and gives you the following options:

 - Partially pay an invoice, and forgive the remaining amount.

 - Refund the payment, and create a new invoice for the complete amount.